Atulx21/Unilink-App/README.md

 - **Attendance**: Session creation, marking, and reporting
 - **Materials**: File upload and management
 - **Chat**: Real-time messaging within groups

-For detailed API documentation, refer to the Supabase dashboard or the SQL files in `supabase/`.

 ## 🐛 Troubleshooting